edmundhung/conform/docs/api/react/future/defineIntent.md

 ## Returns

-The same intent handler object, with the dispatcher arguments and payload wired into TypeScript.
+Returns the definition unchanged. `defineIntent` provides type checking for the dispatcher arguments, parsed payload, and handler arguments.

 ## Example